pdthompson5/Rusty_Lox/readme.md

 ## Citations
 This project is intended to be a direct translation from Crafting Interpreters so most code is similar to code found in the textbook.

 There were a couple of times in this process where I was entirely stumped on how to translate some code.
-At these times I consulted another Rust implementation of this Interpreter found at [UncleScientist/lox-ast](https://github.com/UncleScientist/lox-ast).
+At these times I consulted another Rust implementation of this interpreter found at [UncleScientist/lox-ast](https://github.com/UncleScientist/lox-ast).

 The following is a brief description of the issues:
 * Environment handling: I ended up mostly taking the exact format.
 There were two key obstacles that I found quite challenging: